By Anthony Doerr, A lyrical and moving story of two kids in German-occupied France during WWII

 It was recently announced (in March 2019) that this book is being adapted into a limited series on Netflix.
 It will be produced by 21 Laps, the same company responsible for Stranger Things and the movie Arrival.
 For more details, see Everything We Know about the All The Light We Cannot See Netflix Series.

 Read It Or Skip It?

 All the Light We Cannot See was a little different than I thought it would be, but mostly in good ways.
 It’s more accessible than I’d assumed it would be and just so elegantly written.
-I found the book very enjoyable, even if it didn’t particularly challenge me or present new ideas.
+I found the book very enjoyable.

 I was looking for a relaxing-afternoon-in-a-coffee-shop-type book when I read it, and I ended up enjoying this book quite a bit.